richmr/PasswordManager/README.md

 Finally, I will be fully describing the cryptography I used and how.
 You will be able to decrypt your passwords if you follow the recipe.

 ## Limitations
-- Google does not allow App Scripts to run on mobile devices, therefore this will not work on your phone or tablet.
+- **Google does not allow App Scripts to run on mobile devices**, therefore this will not work on your phone or tablet.
 It only works from desktop or laptop computers.
 This made me sad but I already had the code working before I realized this limitation.
 - I have only tested this on Chrome.
 In theory, it will work on Safari, Firefox, and Opera.
 It will not work on Microsoft browser products because they do not support the cryptography functions I used.
 - This does not auto-magically sync with sites, or reset passwords, or any number of the fancy features you can pay for with other password managers.
 It just keeps your personal passwords secure and accessible from any computer you can log in to with your Google account.
 - I cannot help you recover your passwords if you forget your master passphrase.